 NBA Game Summary - Orlando at Denver

-Denver, CO (Sports Network) - Carmelo Anthony poured in 27 points, pulled down seven rebounds, and dished out five assists, as the Denver Nuggets used a big second half to handle the Orlando Magic, 115-97, at the Pepsi Center.
+Denver, CO (Sports Network) - Carmelo Anthony scored 32 points and grabbed 11 rebounds to lead the Denver Nuggets over the Orlando Magic, 113-103, at the Pepsi Center.

 Anthony hit 11-of-20 shots for the Nuggets, who rebounded from Monday's 137-115 loss at Phoenix with their fourth win in five outings.